Mattaponi: Late 17th century

-In 1685, the Mattaponi, along with the Pamunkey and Chickahominy tribes, attended a treaty conference at Albany, New York.
-It was an attempt by colonial governments of New York and Virginia to end the wars between the Iroquois and southern tribes.
-The Iroquois had frequently been invading Virginia, including the portion along the Shenandoah and Ohio rivers.
+In 1685, the Mattaponi, along with the Pamunkey and Chickahominy, attended a treaty conference at Albany, New York.
+It was an attempt by colonial governments of New York and Virginia to end the wars between them and the Haudenosaunee Confederacy.
+The Haudenosaunee were frequently invading Virginia, including the portion along the Shenandoah and Ohio rivers.
 Settlers got caught up in the warfare, which kept the tribes in a state of high alert.
-The warfare prevented peaceful colonial settlement in the backcountry.
+The warfare prevented colonial settlement in the backcountry.

 17th and 18th centuries

 The Mattaponi continued to occupy their reservation throughout the 17th and 18th centuries.
-Colonists encroached on tribal land during that time period, as recorded by a Baptist missionary who worked with the Tribe in the 18th century.
+Colonists encroached on their lands during that time period, as recorded by a Baptist missionary who worked with the Tribe in the 18th century.
 Then-Governor Thomas Jefferson in 1781 also noted that settlers encroached on Indian land.
 Throughout their history, the Mattaponi had their own tribal government independent from the Powhatan leadership.
-The tribe was part of that paramount chiefdom.
+Although the tribe had previously been a member of their Confederacy.